On Tenterhooks Or Tender Hooks While You Are Waiting?

 While it entered into popular use around the time of the First World War, it waned in the 80s and 90s.

-On tenterhooks frequency and usage
+On Tenterhooks and On Tender Hooks usage

 You might not use it very often.
 But if you do need to use it at any time, at least you know how to get it right now.